Tooth Pain? We’re Here to Help

 • Bad Taste or Odour

-A lingering bad taste or strong mouth odour could mean an infection or abscess is present.
-These may release pus or bacteria that need immediate evaluation.
+A lingering bad taste or a strong mouth odour could indicate an infection or abscess.
+These may release pus or bacteria that may require prompt dental assessment.
 It may also indicate advanced decay or gum issues.

 • Pain when Biting

 Pain or pressure while chewing may suggest a fracture, cavity, or infection.
-If it worsens with pressure, a dental visit is strongly recommended.
+If it worsens with pressure, it would be appropriate to have this reviewed.
 Ignoring it may lead to further damage or discomfort.

 Eversmile Dental